 Portland CPR Certification Training Programs

 Individuals interested in obtaining CPR certification, whether for employment or personal development, can choose from two schools in the Portland, Oregon, area.
-Find out about the course offerings and training requirements available at these colleges, and then look over the table to compare stats like graduation rates and tuition.
+Find out about the course offerings and training requirements available at these colleges and look over the table to compare stats like graduation rates and tuition.
 Also included is some information on an additional school that offers training in this field.

 - Portland State University offers two cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training programs.
 The campus is located about a mile from the city center.